LanJian/prnotify/README.md

 need to be installed into a Github org or repo.
 Only a Github personal access token is required.

-The notifier pulls PRs that involves the current user and sends a notification using [ntfy](https://ntfy.sh/) for any new PRs opened, new comments, or new reviews.
+The notifier pulls PRs using the provided search queries.
+It then sends a notification using [ntfy](https://ntfy.sh/) for any:
+  * New PRs opened
+  * New comments
+  * New reviews

 ## Usage